Sodium chlorite solution is useful in many ways around the house.

 Sodium chlorite solution is far and away the best food cleaning product available.
 Using sodium chlorite solution to help prepare your meals is a powerful way to improve the quality of your food in your home.

-As a rinse – Use a mild sodium chlorite and water solution and scrub on vegetables before preparing them for salads or cooking.
+As a rinse – Use a mild chlorine dioxide and water solution and scrub on vegetables before preparing them for salads or cooking.
 Add 10-15 drops of activated sodium chlorite solution to a bowl or pot of rinse water to rinse leafy greens, brush off mushrooms, or clean any other produce you prepare.

-We have noticed, and have heard from others, that after preparing a large amount of food with sodium chlorite solution rinse, there is often a noticeable residue left behind after soaking some produce.
-You may noticed a thin, waxy coating on top of the water that is left behind by the sodium chlorite solution cleaning off pesticides, herbicides and processing gunk from the surface of produce.
+We have noticed, and have heard from others, that after rinsing a large amount of food with chlorine dioxide, there is often a noticeable residue left behind after soaking some produce.
+You may noticed a thin, waxy coating on top of the water that is left behind by the chlorine dioxide cleaning off pesticides, herbicides and processing gunk from the surface of produce.
 Needless to say, this is better left off of your food than staying on for you to eat.

-For poultry, fish, beef, and other meats, use sodium chlorite solution as a safeguard against pathogens hiding in the meat.
-Sodium chlorite solution can be used as either a scrub or a soak to help keep your meat products safe to eat.
+For poultry, fish, beef, and other meats, use chlorine dioxide solution as a safeguard against pathogens hiding in the meat.
+Chlorine dioxide can be used as either a scrub or a soak to help keep your meat products safe to eat.

-As a scrub – Activate 5-10 drops of sodium chlorite solution and add a half cup of water.
+As a scrub – Add 5-10 drops of activated sodium chlorite solution to half cup of water.
 Use this solution to rub firmly onto the surface of a fish fillet, chicken breast, steak, or other meat item.
 Allow the solution to stay on the surface of the meat for a few minutes, then rinse off.

-As a soak – Activate 5-15 drops of sodium chlorite solution and add to enough water to cover your meat items in a bowl or pan.
-Submerge your meat items in the sodium chlorite solution soak solution as you prepare other items in the meal or preheat the oven.
+As a soak – Add 5-15 drops of activated sodium chlorite solution to enough water to cover your meat items in a bowl or pan.
+Submerge your meat items in the chlorine dioxide soak solution as you prepare other items in the meal or preheat the oven.
 When you are ready to use the meat, rinse it off and drain the rinse solution, or add a few more drops of activated sodium chlorite solution and reuse to soak for another item.

 Cleaning and disinfecting in the kitchen

 Studies have shown that the average kitchen sink and sponge contain up to ten times more bacteria than the average toilet!
-When it comes to keeping the kitchen clean, sodium chlorite solution is a sensible alternative to both bleach, which can create toxic byproducts, and antibacterial cleaning soaps, which create drug-resistant germs.
+When it comes to keeping the kitchen clean, chlorine dioxide is a sensible alternative to both bleach, which can create toxic byproducts, and antibacterial cleaning soaps, which create drug-resistant germs.

-Kitchen cleanser – Activate 10 drops of sodium chlorite solution and add to a pot or bowl of water to be used to disinfect your kitchen counter, sink, sponges, or cutting boards.
-Sodium chlorite solution is the perfect thing for wooden cutting boards because unlike bleach, it does not create toxic byproducts when it interacts with wood.
+Kitchen cleanser – Add 10 drops of activated sodium chlorite solution to a pot or bowl of water to be used to disinfect your kitchen counter, sink, sponges and/or cutting boards. chlorine dioxide is the perfect thing for wooden cutting boards because unlike bleach, it does not create toxic byproducts when it interacts with wood.
 For more information on this chemistry, read our article on sodium chlorite solution and bleach.

-Sponge disinfectant – Activate 10 drops of sodium chlorite solution and add to a cup or small bowl of water.
+Sponge disinfectant – Add 10 drops of activated sodium chlorite solution to a cup or small bowl of water.
 Soak your sponges or brushes overnight every few days to keep them germ-free.

-Glassware – Sodium chlorite solution can also be used to put more sparkle into your glassware.
+Glassware – Chlorine dioxide can also be used to put more sparkle into your glassware.
 Add 30 drops of activated sodium chlorite solution to your dishwater and soak your glassware for several minutes.
 Rinse well and towel dry.

 Cleaning off mold and mildew

-Clothing – Sodium chlorite solution can be added to your loads of laundry to wash mildew out of washable clothing and fabrics.
+Clothing – Chlorine dioxide can be added to your loads of laundry to wash mildew out of washable clothing and fabrics.
 Wet the mildewed section of fabric and scrub in liquid or powdered detergent onto the area.
 Then wash the fabric in warm water.
-Activate 30 to 60 drops of sodium chlorite solution and add to the wash water instead of bleach.
-No trihalomethanes are created in your wash water, and the sodium chlorite solution does not wear your clothing down the way bleach products do.
+Add 30 to 60 drops of activated sodium chlorite solution to the wash water instead of bleach.
+No trihalomethanes are created in your wash water, and the chlorine dioxide does not wear your clothing down the way bleach products do.

-Shower wall and floor tiles – Sodium chlorite solution is an excellent addition to, and in some cases, a replacement for many cleaning products.
+Shower wall and floor tiles – Chlorine dioxide is an excellent addition to, and in some cases, a replacement for many cleaning products.
 Activate 30 to 60 drops and add to a cup of warm water.
-Use a cloth or spray bottle to apply the activated sodium chlorite solution and water to your shower walls and floor tiles.
+Use a cloth or spray bottle to apply the chlorine dioxide solution to your shower walls and floor tiles.
 Let it sit for a few minutes, then wipe or scrub away and rinse off.
-A strong sodium chlorite solution and water mix can brighten the grout between floor and wall tiles.
-You can also use a sodium chlorite solution and warm water mix on your rubber shower mat and shower curtain to remove mildew buildup.
+A strong chlorine dioxide and water mix can brighten the grout between floor and wall tiles.
+You can also use a chlorine dioxide and warm water mix on your rubber shower mat and shower curtain to remove mildew buildup.

-Cement, brick, stone – A strong sodium chlorite and water solution can also remove mildew and stains on cement, brick, stone, and other outdoor surfaces.
-Use a wire brush to scrub sodium chlorite solution and water onto patio stones, foundation walls, or exposed concrete surfaces.
+Cement, brick, stone – A strong chlorine dioxide and water solution can also remove mildew and stains on cement, brick, stone, and other outdoor surfaces.
+Use a wire brush to scrub chlorine dioxide and water onto patio stones, foundation walls, or exposed concrete surfaces.

 General disinfecting

-Sodium chlorite solution is great for cleaning fish tanks.
+Chlorine dioxide is great for cleaning fish tanks.
 Add a few drops of activated sodium chlorite solution to your cleaning water the next time you clean your fish tank.
-A story related to an sodium chlorite solution forum tells of a woman who saved her fish when it was belly-up by dropping activated sodium chlorite solution into the tank water.
+A story related to a chlorine dioxide forum tells of a woman who saved her fish when it was belly-up by dropping chlorine dioxide into the tank water.

 Plants and Flowers